wp-plugins/photopress-paypal-shopping-cart/readme.txt

 = Why do I need this plugin? =

-You want a very simple and easy way to take orders for prints/merchandise of a large number of photos that appear on your website.
+You want a very simple and easy way to sell prints (or other merchadise) of images that appear on your website.

 = Does this plugin handle the actual printing and delivery of photos? =

 No. Printing and delivering the images is up to you.
-This plugin just allows visitors to order and pay for prints via Paypal.
+This plugin just allows visitors to order and pay for the prints via Paypal.

-= Do I need a Paypal Account to Use this Plugin =
+= Do I need a Paypal account to use this plugin? =

 Yes.
 This plugin utilizes *your* Paypal account.

+= Can I have different purchase variations? =

+Yes.
+You can create an unlimited number of purchase variations such as size and finish.
+Variations take the Form of `label:price` (i.e. 11 x 14 Glossy:$100 ) and are entered via the Purchase Variations Media admin page.

+= Can I choose which variations are available on an image by image basis? =

+Yes.
+Variations can be selected via the image's attachment page.
+If no local variation choices are made for an image, all variations will be presented.
+This backfill behavior can be turned off by setting the "explicit mode" option on the settings admin page.

 = Can I have different prices per each product variation? =